 - Let’s not forget to tell the campground office to deliver the wood right away so we can start a fire

 - Do we have enough ice to keep our drinks cold?

 With the proper planning – you can Easily Plan Your RV Camping Trip!

-3. Planning Is The Fun Part Of The Trip!
+3. Planning Is The Fun Part Of The RV Experience!

 Once you decide where you want to go, you need to figure out how long it will take you to drive there.
 Planning and organizing your trip will be a little different than planning a car trip.